offchan42/machine-learning-curriculum/README.md

 > to produce a behavior.
 ML is teaching machines to make decisions in situations
 > they have never seen.

+This curriculum is made to guide you to learn machine learning, recommend tools, and news source.
+I update it regularly to maintain freshness and get rid of outdated content and deprecated tools.

 ## Machine Learning in General

 Study this section to understand fundamental concepts and develop intuitions before going any deeper.